tschudin/tinyssb/doc/low-level-concepts.md

 ## Abstract

-In classic Secure Scuttlebutt, a log entry is self-describing in the sense that it contains all relevant fields in order to verify the entry's signature.
+In classic Secure Scuttlebutt, a feed is an append-only log to which a peer add messages (log entries).
+A log entry is self-describing in the sense that it contains all relevant fields in order to verify the entry's signature.
 Together with some "trust anchor state", a consumer can assert the integrity, authenticity and trustworthiness of a log entry, if the previous log entry was